fxrhannn/hug/README.md

-# Do You Wanna Go Out With Me?
+# CAN GIVE ME A HUG?

-This is an interactive webpage where users are asked if they want to go out.
+This is an interactive webpage where users are asked if they need a hug.
 Please use this code as inspiration and avoid simply copying it without understanding or giving credit.

 ## Features